datahub-project/datahub/docs/domains.md

 ## What is a Domain?

-On DataHub, you can group data assets into logical collections called **Domains**.
+Starting in version `0.8.25`, DataHub supports grouping data assets into logical collections called **Domains**.
 Domains are curated, top-level folders or categories where related assets can be explicitly grouped.
 Management of Domains can be centralized, or distributed out to Domain owners.
 Currently, an asset can belong to only one Domain at a time.